anksu2024/asarraf.github.io/_posts/2020-11-28-linkedin-learning-notebook-feature-redesign.md

 ### Experience 5: Exporting Notes
 <strong>Current Behavior:</strong><br/>
-* Users can export consolidated notes at a click of button.
+Users can export consolidated notes at a click of button.<br />
 <strong>Outcome of the above behavior:</strong>
-* This is a fabulous feature that could enhable downloading note for saving offline.
+* This is an important feature that enables downloading note for saving offline.
 * Downloaded note can be edited offline (Text Format).

 <strong>Heuristic Principles achieved:</strong> Exported notes are readily available even during an internet outage.<br/>
 <strong>Why am I including this:</strong><br/>
-* This is a great feature, and hence, deserves recognition.
+* This is feature deserves appreciation.
 * I missed observing this feature in the first 2 courses.

 ![Final_exp_5](https://raw.githubusercontent.com/asarraf/asarraf.github.io/master/assets/img/uploads/20201128/final_screenshots/final_exp_5.png)